MarcGrol/golangAnnotations/README.md

         ...
     }

-Observe that [./examples/web/httpTourService.go](./examples/web/httpTourService.go) and [./examples/web/TourServiceHelpers_test.go](./examples/web/TourServiceHelpers_test.go) has been created in [examples/web](examples/web)
+Observe that ./examples/web/httpTourService.go and./examples/web/TourServiceHelpers_test.go will been created in examples/web.

 ## How to use event-sourcing related annotations?

 A regular golang struct definition with our own "Event"-annotation.
-See [./examples/event/example.go](./examples/event/example.go)

     // @Event( aggregate = Tour" )
     type TourEtappeCreated struct {
         ...
     }

-Observe that [wrappers.go](./examples/event/wrappers.go) and [aggregates.go](./examples/event/aggregates.go) have been created in [examples/event](examples/event)
+Observe that ./examples/event/wrappers.go and ./examples/event/aggregates.go have been created in examples/event.

 ### Command to trigger code-generation: